 AB 12 - Low-carbon fuel standard: regulations. - Natural Resources Committee - Ask for a NO vote - Increases gas tax by another 65 cents per gallon.

-AB 435 – Vehicles: child passenger restraints.- Passed Assembly, Senate Pending Referral - Ask for a NO vote - Increases age requirement for securing children in a baby seat from 8 to 13 years old!
+AB 435 – Vehicles: child passenger restraints - To Governor’s Desk - Ask for a VETO- Increases age requirement for securing children in a baby seat from 8 to 13 years old!

-AB 891 – Transportation: Quick-Build Project Pilot Program - Passed Assembly, Senate Pending Referral - Ask for a NO vote -Converts already cramped highway lanes into bicycle lanes
+AB 891 – Transportation: Quick-Build Project Pilot Program - Passed Assembly, Senate Appropriations - Ask for a NO vote -Converts already cramped highway lanes into bicycle lanes

-AB 954 – State transportation improvement program: bicycle highway pilot program.- Passed Assembly, Senate Pending Referral- Ask for a NO vote -Diverts gas tax revenue, which was initially promised to be used for road maintenance, to fund bicycle lane construction
+AB 954 – State transportation improvement program: bicycle highway pilot program.- Passed Assembly, Moved to Senate Inactive File - Ask for a NO vote -Diverts gas tax revenue, which was initially promised to be used for road maintenance, to fund bicycle lane construction

 AB 1421 (Wilson) - Vehicles: Road Usage Charge - Technical Advisory Committee. - Transportation Committee - Ask for a NO vote -Imposes a costly mileage tax on all CA drivers – costing $900 to $1200 a year on top of gas and car taxes.
 Existing law requires the Transportation Commission to create a Road Usage Charge Technical Advisory Committee to guide a pilot program proposing mileage-based revenue collection as an alternative to the gas tax system.
 Existing law requires Transportation Agency to implement the pilot program.
 Existing law repeals these provisions on January 1, 2027.
 This bill extends the provisions until January 1, 2035.